mcorybillington/mcorybillington.github.io/_posts/2021-05-20-SuiteCRM-RCE-2.md

     $sugar_config['upload_badext'] = array('php', 'php3', 'php4', 'php5', 'pl', 'cgi', 'py', 'asp', 'cfm', 'js', 'vbs', 'html', 'htm');
 }
 ```
 The key thing to note here is that the user input was never converted to lower-case before being compared to the values in that array.
-So, if you use something like `.pHp` for the `logger_file_ext` value, you can perform the exact same attack I outlined in [my previous post](/CVE-2020-28320-SuiteCRM-RCE/), or, if you just want the exploit, [EDB-49001](https://www.exploit-db.com/exploits/49001).
+So, if you use something like `.pHp` for the `logger_file_ext` value, you can perform the exact same attack I outlined in [my previous post](/CVE-2020-28320-SuiteCRM-RCE/) (or if you just want the exploit, [EDB-49001](https://www.exploit-db.com/exploits/49001)).

 I know...
 I can't believe I didn't check for this before.
 I feel so silly...

 So anyways, another point goes to testing fixes.
 Even if they did fix the original issue, maybe you overlooked something super simple and you find another bug!